asdf-vm/asdf/SECURITY.md

 To report a vulnerability please contact one of:

-* @Stratus3D via email: admin [at] stratus3d.com - PGP is not setup for this email address.
+* @Stratus3D via email: see https://stratus3d.com/contact/ for email.
+PGP is not setup for this email address.
 * @danhper via email: see https://daniel.perez.sh/ for email and PGP key
 * TODO: Add secure contact methods of others on the core team.